Do Go On - 400 - The Millennium Dome Heist

 I've started on a weird tone.

-I'll bring that back.
+I'll bring that back, don't worry.

 It'll be fine.